Efficient Full Higher-Order Unification: A New Decidable Fragment

-The following Lemma states that PT is \emph{complete for preunification}: \begin{lem} \looseness=-1 Let $\varrho$ be a unifier of a multiset of constraints $E_0$.
-Then PT produces a preunifier $\sigma$ with constraints $E_n$, and there exists a unifier $\theta$ of $E_n$ such that $\varrho X = \theta \sigma X$ for all $X$ that are not contained in the supply $V$ of fresh variables. \end{lem} \begin{proof} This lemma is a refinement of Lemma 4.1.7 from Prehofer's PhD thesis \cite{cp-unifphd-95}, and this proof closely follows the proof of that lemma.
+The following lemma states that PT is \emph{complete for preunification}: \begin{lem} \looseness=-1 Let $\varrho$ be a unifier of a multiset of constraints $E_0$.
+Then PT produces a preunifier $\sigma$ with constraints $E_n$, and there exists a unifier $\theta$ of $E_n$ such that $\varrho X = \theta \sigma X$ for all $X$ that are not contained in the supply $V$ of fresh variables. \end{lem} \begin{proof} This lemma is a refinement of Lemma 4.1.7 from Prehofer's PhD thesis~\cite{cp-unifphd-95}, and this proof closely follows the proof of that lemma.
+Compared to the lemma from Prehofer's thesis, our lemma additionally establishes the relationship of unifier $\theta$ of the resulting flex-flex constraint set $E_n$ with preunifier $\sigma$ and the target unifier $\varrho$.

 We prove the lemma by induction using a well-founded measure on $(\varrho, E_0)$.
 The ordering is the lexicographic comparison of the following properties: